pyinstaller/pyinstaller/doc/operating-mode.rst

 This section covers the basic ideas of |PyInstaller|.
 These ideas apply to all platforms.
-Options and special cases are covered below, under `Using PyInstaller`_.
+Options and special cases are covered below, under :ref:`Using PyInstaller`.

 |PyInstaller| reads a Python script written by you.
 It analyzes your code to discover every other module and library